who am i here

 - Andrew Hoskins asked at what extent anyone could collect images of war from social media.

 Arijus Pleska, Andrew Hoskins, Karen Renaud.
 A Framework for Interrogating Social Images to Reveal an Emergent Archive of Modern War.
 IJHAC: A Journal of the Digital Humanities.
-To appear Spring 2019
+To appear Autumn 2019

 - Bayesian optimisation is what Marko Järvenpää showed me at Aalto.